Quality guitars at “budget” prices or cheap Gibson knock-offs? – Every guitar player’s dilemma when it comes to Epiphone guitars.

 You’ll also find nickel or chrome hardware used for the bridge and the tuners on your Epiphone guitar.
 These do not age well.

-There has been a vast improvement over the years in the quality control associated with Epiphone guitars.
-The only problem is the quality control measures employed by the factories operating outside the USA.
+Over the years, there has been a vast improvement in the quality control associated with Epiphone guitars.
+The only problem is the quality control measures employed by factories outside the USA.

 This is a mass-produced budget guitar.
 Although it has a higher quality than other entry-level guitars, it is still not as tightly watched as a Gibson guitar.